Review – Morning’s Wrath

 Bioware is one of my favorite companies because I bow to the altar of Baldur’s Gate.
 I played both games in that series and both expansion packs.
 When I read the third installment was canceled I nearly wept.
 Knights of the Old Republic is a great game but I’m not really into Star Wars, Neverwinter Nights was good but there wasn’t enough focus on having a sweet party of adventurers.
 There will never be another Baldur’s Gate and I have to accept it (by mentioning it in every other article I write).
 First, an immediate comparison: Jade Empire is not as good as Baldur’s Gate.
 Ok, now I feel better and can begin the review.

-The meat of gameplay in Jade Empire is fighting enemies, whether it be with a melee weapon, magic or just your fists and feet. → Garou: Mark of the Posts
+The meat of gameplay in Jade Empire is fighting enemies, whether it be with a melee weapon, magic or just your fists and feet. → I am become game, destroyer of words.

 Review – Super Mario Strikers